pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 .. |Q| replace:: :math:`|\textbf{Q}|`

-Horace stores the data produced in a neutron experiment in a 4-D dataset which are called the
+Horace stores all neutron events registered in a neutron experiment in a 1-D dataset which is called the "pixels".
+The dataset is the major by size part of ``sqw`` object, which is the main object Horace operates with.
+This object contains full information about the results of the neutron experiment.

-"pixels".
-These represent the neutron events measured during an experiment.
-The dataset also contains the rest of the full information about the experiment.
+Second by size part of ``sqw`` object is a 0 to 4-dimensional histogram (binning) of the "pixels"  in reciprocal space (``hkl-dE``) which we call the "image".

-Horace also creates a 4-dimensional histogram (binned) of these "pixels" represented in reciprocal space (``hkl-dE``) which we call the "image".
-This carries only limited information about the original data, i.e. only the averaged intensity over the bins remains.
+This carries only limited information about the original data, i.e. only the averaged intensity over the reciprocal space bins.
+The "image" is the main part of Horace's ``dnd`` object -- the second by importance Horace's object.

 .. note::